Bethanga: Bethanga Saints Football Club

 The Bethanga Saints Football Club, were based at Bethanga from their formation in 1907, with a number of years spent either in recess or part of the merged "Bethanga-Granya FC".
 In 2001 the club relocated to Wodonga, Victoria and changed the club name to Wodonga Saints.
 The relocation aimed to attracted new players and membership in an effort to prevent the club from folding.
 Commencing in 2013, Wodonga Saints played one home match per season at the Bethanga Recreation Reserve as its annual Back To Bethanga match.

 Bethanga Saints Cricket Club

 There is a cricket club that currently has an A and B grade team in the Albury - Wodonga Cricket competition.

 Bethanga Recreation Reserve

 The Bethanga Recreation Reserve is a parcel of crown land which has been zoned for public recreation.
 Facilities at the reserve include sports oval, tennis courts, netball courts, and horse paddocks.
 The reserve also has club rooms with and kiosk.
 Every Easter weekend the reserve hosts the Bethanga Gymkhana.

 Hume Soccer Club

 The Hume soccer club provides an opportunity for young soccer player to meet and train during the Autumn and Winter months.

 Bethanga Pony Club

 The Bethanga Pony club is a designated Pony Club have monthly training meetings.

-Telecommunications

-Mobile phone coverage

-Bethanga was nominated in the Federal Government's Mobile Blackspot Program and has been allocated funding to receive a mobile phone tower in the town.

-Internet services

-Internet services in Bethanga are delivered through the ADSL1 network with some residents using satellite internet services.
-The township has been nominated to receive the National Broadband Network via a fixed wireless tower.
-Many residents have objected to the wireless tower and the development is being reviewed by the Victorian Civil and Administrative Tribunal.